ibm-cloud-docs/assistant/dialog-voice-actions.md

 ```
 {: codeblock}

-If your *SMS with Twilio* integration supports more than one SMS phone number, be sure to specify the phone number that you want to use to send the text message.
+If your *SMS with Twilio* integration supports more than one SMS phone number  or you are using a non-Twilio SIP trunk, be sure to specify the phone number that you want to use to send the text message.
 Otherwise, the text is sent using the same phone number that was called.

 After receiving a SMS message, a turn is initiated with a "vgwSMSMessage" text update to indicate that a SMS message was received from the caller.
 The customer's reply text is sent in the `vgwSMSMessage`context variable.